 The Austin ISD Restorative Practices Model represents all three tiers of Culturally Responsive Restorative Practices (CRRP).
-This is similar to the Response to Intervention model that we use in our Child Study Teams.
+This is similar to the Response to Intervention model that is used with Child Study Teams.
 The bottom layer is Tier 1 and the activities listed at that level are universal and intended for all campus community members including adults and children.
 Tier 1 practices are a proactive approach to limit the possibility and occurrence of harm in the school environment.